3dcitydb/importer-exporter/resources/doc/README.txt

    Depending on the platform, please run one the following starter scripts:
    - 3DCityDB-Importer-Exporter.bat (Microsoft Windows family)
-   - 3DCityDB-Importer-Exporter.sh  (UNIX/Linux and derivates, Mac OS X)
+   - 3DCityDB-Importer-Exporter.sh  (UNIX/Linux family, Mac OS X)

-   Execute the starter script by simply double-clicking on it.
-This will work for most platforms.
+   On most platforms, double-clicking the starter script or its shortcut runs the !impexp.name!.

    PLEASE NOTE:
    The starter scripts override default settings of the Java Virtual Machine (JVM).
-The provided values should be reasonable for most systems.
-Please edit the starter scripts in case you need to adapt these values (e.g., in order to increase Java heap space size).
+Most importantly, the maximum available main memory is specified through the -Xmx parameter of the JVM.
+The values have been chosen to be reasonable for most platforms.
+Please edit the starter scripts in case you need to adapt these default values (e.g., in order to increase the available main memory).

-   On some UNIX/Linux derivates you will have to run the starter script from within a shell environment.
-Please open your favorite shell and check whether execution permission is set for the starter script.
+   For some UNIX/Linux distributions, you will have to run the starter script from within a shell environment.
+Please open your favorite shell and first check whether execution rights are correctly set for the starter script.

    Change to the installation folder and enter the following to make the starter script executable for the owner of the file:

        chmod u+x 3DCityDB-Importer-Exporter.sh

-   Afterwards, simply run the starter script by typing:
+   Afterwards, simply run the starter script by the following command:

        ./3DCityDB-Importer-Exporter.sh